 Given that search engine spiders prioritize XML sitemaps for fast crawling, you might wonder why you should bother with an HTML sitemap.
 After all, the spiders are what determine how and if the page is indexed and ranked.

 However, don’t forget that Google also factors in user experience when ranking websites.
 By showing the search engine giant an HTML sitemap, you demonstrate your website’s user-friendly functionality.

-Aside from making your website more user-friendly and improving its SEO ranking, an HTML sitemap has other benefits:
+Aside from making your website more user-friendly, an HTML sitemap has other benefits:

 Organize large websites: The sitemap essentially serves as a directory for all webpages, allowing users to quickly find what they’re looking for.